MarketDataApp/documentation/sheets-add-on/dates-and-times.md

   - `last [day of the week]` The day in the _previous_ week.
 For example, if today is Tuesday and the expression used is `last Monday`, it would not refer to the Monday that occurred yesterday, but the Monday 8 days prior that ocurred in the previous week.

   - `next [day of the week]` The day in the _following_ week.
 For example, if today is Monday and the expression is `next Tuesday` it would not refer to tomorrow, but the Tuesday that ocurrs 8 days from now.

-  - `[number] weeks ago` The weeks ago keyword lets you select a relative date, n weeks before the current date.
-For example, if today is January 5, 2022, then using `2 weeks ago` would select the date December 22, 2021.

 - **Monthly Dates** Monthly keyphrases let you select a specific day of a specific month.